Meloxicam For Dogs

 CBD is perhaps the greatest advancement in canine veterinary care to come out in the last 50 years.

 Research shows that CBD (Cannabidiol) from natural hemp plant can provide therapeutic pain relief & reduce inflammation in dogs without the negative side effects of NSAID medications by affecting endocannabinoid receptor activity in your dog’s body.

-Studies show that even low doses of CBD is effective in treating inflammation–the root cause of many chronic and debilitating conditions that plague our special aging canine companions.
+Studies show that even low doses of CBD are effective in treating inflammation–the root cause of many chronic and debilitating conditions that plague our special aging canine companions.

-One university based veterinary study reviewed the safety and clinical efficacy of Cannabidiol (CBD) for the treatment Osteoarthritic dogs showed a siginificant reduction in pain and and increase in activity levels in dogs given daily CBD supplementation.
+One university based veterinary study reviewed the safety and clinical efficacy of Cannabidiol (CBD) for the treatment Osteoarthritic dogs showed a significant reduction in pain and increase in activity levels in dogs given daily CBD supplementation.